IG Core Portfolio – Growth Series F

 Highlights

-② Canadian and international small-cap equities delivered the strongest returns.
+② U.S. equities delivered the strongest returns and contributed the most to total returns.

 Total Return 1M 3M YTD 1YR 3YR 5YR 10YR Since Inc.